Second Chance Scholarship

 AMOUNT: Varies; scholarships may be awarded for tuition, fees, room and board and other education-related expenses.

+This opportunity will award during the spring semester, but may be renewable on a semester basis.
 Scholarships are renewable provided that the student remains enrolled in a two-year or four-year college or university, or a vocational or technical school, lives up to goals set by the Advisory Committee (which may include a minimum GPA and other personal goals) and completes at least 10 hours of community service each year the scholarship is received as described above.